habi/EAWAG-manuscript/manuscript.md

 ### Micro-computed tomography

-X-ray microtomography is a valuable tool to gain insights into the inner structure of highly diverse samples, namely for specimens related to research done in the biomedical sciences.
+X-ray microtomography is a valuable tool to gain insights into the inner structure of highly diverse samples, namely for specimens related to the biomedical sciences [@doi:10.1186/s12915-020-0753-2].
 Microtomographic imaging has been employed as a method of choice to nondestructively assess the morphology of different fish species, large and small [@doi:10.1093/iob/obad008].
 For a small overview of analyses which are possible with X-ray microtomographic imaging in relation to fish biology and morphology, see prior work of the authors of this manuscript [@doi:10.1371/journal.pone.0228333; @doi:10.1093/iob/obac022; @doi:10.1093/iob/obad008] as well as other studies [@https://osf.io/ecmz4].

-Depending on the structures of interest, biomedical samples are often only tomographically scanned after being stained with a contrast agent, most often employing contrast agents containing heavy metals.
+Depending on the structures of interest, biomedical samples are often only tomographically scanned after being stained with a contrast agent [@doi:10.26496/bjz.2014.63], most often employing contrast agents containing heavy metals [@10.1089/zeb.2016.1245].
-Since the structures of interest for the two studies we touch upon in this manuscript (cichlid teeth and skulls) display large enough contrast to the surrounding tissue we did not stain our samples prior to the tomographic imaging presented here.
+Due to their inherent contrast difference to the surrounding tissue, the structures of interest we touch upon in this manuscript (teeth and bones, i.e. jaws and skull) are well visualized in native samples.
+Enhancing contrast differences by staining prior to tomographic imaging was thus not necessary to for the samples presented herein.

 ## Materials, Methods and Results {.page_break_before}